October 9, 2024

 Some organizations approach their Microsoft Dynamics GP upgrade with the attitude of “If it’s not broken, we’ll leave it alone.”
 However, that way of thinking can, at best, mean that you aren’t making the most of your Dynamics GP investment, and at worst, mean that you are putting your critical business data at risk.

-Here are the five most important things you should be considering when evaluating your next Microsoft Dynamics GP upgrade.
+That is why we've outlined the five most important things you should be considering when evaluating a Microsoft Dynamics GP upgrade here:

 1. Staying Supported